lancedb/lancedb/docs/src/embeddings/default_embedding_functions.md

     - sentence-transformers/use-cmlm-multilingual
     - sentence-transformers/all-MiniLM-L12-v1
     ```

+!!! info
+    You can also load many other model architectures from the library.
+For example models from sources such as BAAI, nomic, salesforce research, etc.
+    See this HF hub page for all [supported models](https://huggingface.co/models?library=sentence-transformers).

 Visit sentence-transformers [HuggingFace HUB](https://huggingface.co/sentence-transformers) page for more information on the available models.
 ```python
 db = lancedb.connect("/tmp/db")